-Lengthy or complex projects can sometimes be necessary to support growth initiatives within a company and the skills and tools you use as a project manager will help ensure that you successfully oversee your projects to completion.
+Lengthy or complex projects can sometimes be necessary to support growth initiatives in a company, and the skills and tools you use as a project manager will help ensure that you successfully oversee your projects to completion.

-These project management tools and tips will help you perfect your skills as a dynamic, efficient project manager and overcome the triple constraints of completing your projects on time, within the budget and with the right quality.
+The project management tips presented in this article will help you perfect your skills as a dynamic, efficient project manager and overcome the triple constraints of completing your projects on time, within budget and with the right quality.

 Some of the key traits of a successful project manager include working productively and efficiently.